-Clinical absences should be kept to a minimum in order to meet clinical objectives and state requirements.
-A maximum of two clinical days per level are excused.
-More than two clinical absences will require clinical makeup time.
-Clinical makeup time requires approval by the faculty and coordinator.
-Any student not meeting attendance requirements are subject to dismissal from the program.
+Clinical absences should be kept to a minimum and used for emergency purposes only in order to meet clinical objectives and state requirements.
+A maximum of 16 hours per level are excused.
+Any clinical makeup time will be completed on predesignated dates or on the direction of faculty.